sonole/Containerized-WebApp-Example/README.md

 Response:
 The product with name 'Jose Cuervo Tequila Silver 700ML' was added to the MongoDB

-->Στην περίπτωση που κάποιο απο τo uuid δεν υπάρχει στην λίστα τότε μας επιστρέφρει "You don't have authorization, get out!" (status=401)
+->In case one of the uuid is not in the list then it returns us "You do not have authorization, get out!" (status = 401)

-Σημ: Προυποθέτει να έχουμε κάνει login σαν administrator και να έχουμε πάρει το αντίστοιχο auth key
+Note: It presupposes that we have logged in as administrator and we have received the corresponding auth key
 </pre>
 </br>
 <pre>